O Dawn of the East, Brightness of the Light Eternal and Sun of Justice,

 The antiphon used today coincides with the winter solstice.
 We, in the northern hemisphere, are experiencing the shortest and darkest day of the year.
-From the depths of that darkness we call on the Dawn, the Light, the Sun of Justice.
+From the depths of that darkness we call on Christ as the dawn, the light, the Sun of Justice.
 Reflecting on our world and the many situations that keep people suffering and in “the darkness and the shadow of death’, we can relate to the plea of the ancient prophets for One who would come and teach a new way of life that would be just and liberating; we can reflect on Jesus as source of the light that would brighten the world.
 Tomorrow the days will begin to become longer and the sun will increasingly renew its power over darkness.
-As Christmas approaches, we reflect on Jesus as source of the light that can brighten the world.
-We believe that by absorbing his message, we can be ‘enlightened’.
-We ask that his light will shine in the places of darkness and we live in renewed hope that it can be a healing force enabling those it touches to work to create a better world.
+As Christmas approaches, we call on Christ, the dawn, the light, the Sun of Justice.
+We reflect on Jesus as source of the light that can brighten the world believing that by absorbing his message, we can be ‘enlightened’.
+We ask that his light will shine in the places of darkness and we live in renewed hope that the light of love and justice can work to create a better world.

 May the light of Your truth open my mind and renew my spirit.

 How can I be a source of light in whatever darkness I encounter in my daily life?
 What specific situation can I address?
 How can I be a light on issues of justice and compassion?

 When Jesus spoke again to the people, he said, “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life.”

 Do not make any judgments before the appointed time, until the Lord comes, for the Lord will bring to light what is hidden in the darkness and will manifest the motives of our hearts, and then everyone will receive praise from God.

 Christmas is joy, religious joy, an inner joy of light and peace.